 In my opinion, the most efficient way of meeting a Brazilian girl is online.
 This way you can sit on your couch in your living room and browse hundreds of profiles of available Brazilian women who are also looking for a relationship (or a fling).

 A much better place to meet Brazilian women is through a reputable online dating website such as Brazilian Cupid.
-That’s actually where I met my first serious girlfriend.
-Many of my friends got married with the women they met through the site.
+That's actually where I met my first serious girlfriend.
+Many of my friends got married to the women they met through the site.
 The biggest difference between Brazilian Cupid and Tinder is that the women on Brazilian Cupid are far more traditional instead of looking for something quick.